finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

     QuotesApi apiInstance = new QuotesApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the quotes to retrieve.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the quotes.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the quotes.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the quotes.
 Defaults to return the latest version of each quote if not specified.
     String maxAge = "maxAge_example"; // String | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
 This is subtracted from the provided effectiveAt datetime or cut label to generate a effective datetime window inside which a quote must exist to be retrieved.
-    Map<String, QuoteSeriesId> requestBody = new HashMap(); // Map<String, QuoteSeriesId> | The time invariant quote series ids of the quotes to retrieve.
+    Map<String, QuoteSeriesId> requestBody = {"dS-VOD-PRICE-MID":{"provider":"DataScope","priceSource":"","instrumentId":"GB00BH4HKS39","instrumentIdType":"Isin","quoteType":"Price","field":"mid"}}; // Map<String, QuoteSeriesId> | The time invariant quote series ids of the quotes to retrieve.
 These need to be               keyed by a unique correlation id allowing the retrieved quote to be identified in the response. try {
       GetQuotesResponse result = apiInstance.getQuotes(scope, effectiveAt, asAt, maxAge, requestBody);
       System.out.println(result);